 A: Pak Roni, Apakah Anda lihat Ibu Santi pagi ini?

 A: Pak Roni, have you seen Ibu Santi this morning?

 B: Oh, you haven’t heard?
-Ibu Santi could not come to work due to her illness.
+Ibu Santi could not come to work because she is sick today.

 A: I see, thank you Pak Roni!

 There you have it!
-To learn more on how the expression is being used in real life situations, click the video below in case you have not watched it.
+To learn more about how the expression is being used in real-life situations, click the video below in case you have not watched it.